 quarterly distribution.
 Hike in outstanding common unit following

-the May 2013 equity offerings, has also aided the results.
+the May 2013 equity offerings, also aided the results.

 Pipeline Systems' Performance

-of Great Lakes capacity at a reduced rate.
+reflects the sale of Great Lakes capacity at reduced rates and

 Northern Border Pipeline: